-Dizziness after thrill rides is a common occurrence, and it can put a damper on your day of fun.
+Dizziness after roller coaster or thrill rides is a common occurrence, and it can put a damper on your day of fun.
 Understanding the causes of this dizziness can help you take the necessary precautions to prevent or alleviate it.
 Here are some common causes of dizziness after thrill rides:

 Going on an amusement park ride involving sudden changes in motion or G-forces can affect the fluid in your inner ear.
 This fluid is responsible for your sense of balance.
 When it is disrupted, you will likely experience dizziness or vertigo.